By Darlene Stott

 In 2006, several well-known dog foods were recalled after they were found to contain aflatoxins that are highly toxic to dogs.
 According to Cornell University veterinarians, over 100 dogs died of food poisoning, eating foods intended for them.
 The University team used a new type of test modified from one used for humans to discover the cause of the food poisoning.

-But, unfortunately for many dogs and their owners, the discovery of the aflatoxin came too late.
-Sadly, many of the dogs would not have been subjected to this food poisoning if their owners had been aware of the wave of media attention given this recall.
+But, unfortunately for many dogs and their pet parents, the discovery of the aflatoxin came too late.
+Sadly, many of the dogs would not have been subjected to this food poisoning if their pet parents had been aware of the wave of media attention given this recall.